-In order to accommodate critical aircraft in ARC D-II and/or a precision instrument approach procedure with visibility minimums not lower than 3/4-mile on Runway 13-31, FAA standards call for the parallel taxiway serving the runway designed for such to be separated from the runway by at least 300 feet (centerline to centerline).
-Partial parallel Taxiway B serving the northwest portion of Runway 13-31 is currently located 300 feet east of the runway centerline and meets the ultimate 300-foot separation for ARC D-II design.
-The Master Plan Concept considers a new connector taxiway linking the east apron with Taxiway B through Runway 17-35.
-Ultimately, the extension of Taxiway B to the southeast should be planned to allow for a full-length parallel taxiway serving Runway 13-31.
+In order to accommodate critical aircraft in ARC D-III and/or a precision instrument approach procedure with visibility minimums of 1/2-mile on Runway 13-31, FAA standards call for the parallel taxiway serving the runway designed for such to be separated from the runway by at least 400 feet (centerline to centerline).
+Partial parallel Taxiway B serving the northwest portion of Runway 13-31 is currently located 300 feet east of the runway centerline and does not meet the ultimate 400-foot separation for ARC D-III design.
+The Master Plan Concept considers the relocation of Taxiway B to 400 feet east of the runway centerline and also includes a new connector taxiway linking the east apron with Taxiway B through Runway 17-35.
+It should be noted that significant costs would be associated with this project given the significant elevation changes north of existing Taxiway B as outlined in Chapter Four.
+As a result, relocation of the taxiway to a 400-foot separation should only be considered if justification is clearly demonstrated and the FAA requires the improvement.